rohana96/SingleViewReconstruction/README.md

 #### Implementation

 1. We assume that we are dealing with objects of a known geometry here i.e. square.
-The image must contain atleast 3 square that lie on mutually non-parallel planes.
+The image must contain at least 3 square that lies on mutually non-parallel planes.
 2. We plot the squares in a metrically rectified coordinate system and compute a homography between each metric square and its projection in the image.
 4. Each of the 3 homographies give us 2 constraints: $h_1^T \omega h_2$ = 0 and $h_1^T \omega h_1$ = $h_2^T \omega h_2$ where $h_1$ and
-   $h_2$ are the first two columns fof the homography.
+   $h_2$ are the first two columns of the homography.
 We can now set up a system of linear equations and solve for $\omega$ using SVD.
 5. We then use Cholesky decomposition to find $K$ which is related to $\omega$ by $\omega = K^{-T} K^{-1}$.

 ## Camera calibration from rectangles with known sizes
-We computed `K` from image of three squares.
-Now we will modify the approach by relaxing the assumption of imaging squares, and instead computing `K` from image of three rectangles, each with known height-to-width ratios.
+We computed `K` from the image of three squares.
+Now we will modify the approach by relaxing the assumption of imaging squares, and instead computing `K` from the image of three rectangles, each with known height-to-width ratios.

 #### Visualizing annotations